Tameshiwari (Breaking) Tournament Rules

 Manufacturer’s logos may be displayed provided that they are (a) discrete; (b) pertain solely to the manufacturer of the gi; (c) are embroidered onto the gi as shipped from the manufacturer and have not been added after manufacture.

-No other patches, advertising materials, or other symbols may be displayed or worn.
+No other patches, advertising materials, or other symbols may be displayed or worn on any part of the uniform, including but not limited to the back of the uniform.

 In the event that the competitor is affiliated with a dojo that utilizes a black gi instead of a white gi, a black gi may be worn provided that (a) it conforms to all other provisions of this section; and (b) prior permission to do so has been received in writing from the Tournament Director or his representatives.